The Benefits Of Site Hoardings

 Trespassing Is Impossible

-Current regulations have stated that contractors must take reasonable steps to prevent any unauthorised access to a construction site.
+Current regulations have stated that contractors must take reasonable steps to prevent any unauthorized access to a construction site.
 Within these regulations however, it also states that there must be a system in place where controlled access is gained, say for instance, via a security gate.

 Equipment Is Protected From Theft